Team Spotlight: Project Controls

 Bond Management for a K-8 Campus Vision

-Funded by a $25.7M bond and a $4.0M State OSCIM matching grant, the new K-8 campus scope includes major modernization of the existing elementary school to address a variety of goals with practical improvements.
+Funded by a $25.7M school bond program and a $4.0M State OSCIM matching grant, the new K-8 campus scope includes major modernization of the existing elementary school to address a variety of goals with practical improvements.
 Upgrades to water quality, heating and ventilation, fire sprinklers, windows, and interior finishing with LED lighting of the spaces designed to provide a modern, flexible teaching and community gathering environment for decades.
 The addition will also house the Nestucca Valley School District administrative offices.
 Expansion of the campus included construction of a new addition of 45,500 GSF new facilities.
 Also included are major enhancements to safety and security systems, information technology and communications systems.
 Exterior improvements enhance student transportation loading and drop-off zones while creating ample safe lighted parking areas for operations, community events and evening student programs.
 These updates also open space at the Nestucca Junior Senior High School to be re-purposed to allow for planned expansion of existing and new Career and Technical Education (CTE) programs.

 Four OtakCPM Projects Win DJC Oregon Top Projects Awards